bogdanpolak/class-helpers/README.md

 ## Maintenance and helper repository

 As you create and use more and more class helpers, you'll start to notice some obstacles.
 For this reason, good practices should be adapted from the beginning to help avoid problems.
-One of them is maintenance technique.
+One of the good practices is controlled maintenance of class helpers project.

 1. Independent project
    - Class helpers should be maintained as separate project, versioned and merged into finial projects like other external packages.